cguenther0929/combinebomxlsx/README.md

 v1.2 -- Bug addressed which is exposed if workbook contains a revision page.
 Just like the .XLS parser, this application incorporates the "sheet_valid" flag, and thus won't processes the BOM unless it has been determined that the sheet is valid.
 The issue related to opened file types has been corrected.
 Now, only .xlsx files are opened and parsed.

 v2.0 -- Ported for Python 3.8+.
 Renamed the file.
 Tested with BOMs, and appears to function well.

+v2.1 -- leading b' text now removed from cell values thus allowing for proper BOM generation.
+Additional _unicode_ errors found and corrected by way of using _encode_ method.